pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 == Licensing ==

-The plugin operates in demo mode by default.
-While fully functional, it adds a watermark and Pdfcrowd branding over the content.
+By default, the plugin operates in demo mode, which, while fully functional, adds a watermark and Pdfcrowd branding to the content.

 To remove the demo watermark and Pdfcrowd branding, you can purchase an [API license](https://pdfcrowd.com/pricing/api/?api=v2&ref=wordpress).
 Activate the license by entering your Pdfcrowd username and API key in the plugin settings under the License tab.

 A Pdfcrowd API license is versatile, allowing use across multiple WordPress websites for our [plugins](https://pdfcrowd.com/save-as-pdf-image-wordpress-plugin/).
-Additionally, the API license grants direct access to the [Pdfcrowd API](https://pdfcrowd.com/api/) for broader range of applications.
+Additionally, the API license grants direct access to the [Pdfcrowd API](https://pdfcrowd.com/api/) for a broader range of applications.

 == Basic Troubleshooting ==